The Listening Center

 - Are there activities that you no longer participate in?

 If you answered yes, we encourage you to make an appointment with our expert audiologists.
 Your first appointment will consist of a simple 30-minute hearing evaluation, in which our audiologists will conduct tests to determine the softest sounds heard and how the brain processes speech.
-If the test results show that you are a good candidate for a hearing aid device, you will then see a physician for medical clearance.
-With doctor approval, your audiologist will dig even deeper to really get to know you, your needs, your activity level and more, in order to make the best recommendation based on budget and need.
+If the test results show that you are a good candidate for a hearing aid device, your audiologist will dig even deeper to really get to know you, your needs, your activity level and more, in order to make the best recommendation based on budget and need.

 Above all, we do not administer one-size-fits-all solutions.
 We go to great lengths to personalize hearing solutions that are precisely right for you and your lifestyle.
 That includes recommending hearing aids, when appropriate, that are extremely discreet, and even options that can be adjusted using your smartphone.
 To explore more of the hearing aid solutions we offer, please visit our hearing aid page.